Rolex-Github/BigScaleAnalytics/week1/readme.md

 Welcome to the first BSA lab!
 In this week, we will give you a brief overview of cloud-based services.
 More specifically, we will look into **Google Cloud**, one of the most popular cloud services platforms.

-💳 <u>Please bring your credit card to this lab or register on your own for your google cloud account from home before the lab.</u>
+💳 <u>Please bring your credit card to the Week 1 lab or [register on your own for your Google cloud account from home before the lab using this quick guide](Week1_Google_Cloud-create_account.pdf).</u>

 ## To do